tacticoolsteve/Skyrim-Modlist/README.md

    - Updated To Improved Camera SE PR5

   - Reinstalled Nemsis From The Downloads Folder Due To It Crashing On Engine Update (It Works Now)

+1.0.4 (COMING SOON)

+- Changed SSE Engine Fixes For Faster Wait Time and Full Saves

+- Removed Simple Offence Suppression Hotkey

+ - Added Shouting Obliterates Skeletons

+ - Added Infinite Shouting (Your The DragonBorn...
+Why Should You Have To Wait To Shout)

+ - Added No More Blinding Fog (Should help with fog in areas like dungeons...etc)

+ - Added Violens KillMoves (No Idea Why I Did Not Have This..Must Have)

+ - Added Skyrim Skooma (You Can Get High In Skyrim Now)

+- Added DMCO Dodge Mod For MCO-ADXP

+- Added Infinity Dodge Animations For DMCO

+- Added 360 Movement Behavior (For Smoother Movement)

+- Added DMCO Dark Souls Sound Medium Armor Sound (Change It If You Want Or Recommend Something In Discord)